-In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development.
-All teachers and support staff undertake induction on taking up a post and this includes a meeting with the SENDCo to explain the systems and structures in place around the school's SEND provision and practice, and to discuss the needs of individual pupils.
-Staff training needs will be discussed at this stage, and both teaching and support staff will be made aware of training opportunities that relate to working with pupil with SEND.
-The school's SENDCo regularly attends the Chesham Partnership's SENDCo network meetings in order to keep up to date with local and national updates in SEND.
+In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all children, all staff are encouraged to undertake training and development.
+All teachers and support staff undertake induction on taking up a post and this includes a meeting with the SENDCo to explain the systems and structures in place around the school's SEND provision and practice, and to discuss the needs of individual children.
+Staff training needs will be discussed at this stage, and both teaching and support staff will be made aware of training opportunities that relate to working with children with SEND.
+Where necessary, staff will undertake manual handling and STEPS training.
+The school's SENDCo regularly attends the Bucks SENDCo network meetings in order to keep up to date with local and national updates in SEND.